carlomarxdk/sawmil/README.md

 Classifier used in [trilemma-of-truth](https://github.com/carlomarxdk/trilemma-of-truth):
 > Savcisens, Germans, and Tina Eliassi-Rad.
 [The Trilemma of Truth in Large Language Models](https://arxiv.org/abs/2506.23921). arXiv preprint arXiv:2506.23921 (2025).

-Here’s a tighter, clearer install section you can drop into your README.

 ---

 ## Installation